awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

       You should see `fs.protected_hardlinks = 1` and `fs.protected_symlinks = 1`\.

 1. <a name="stretch-step"></a> Edit your command line boot file to enable and mount memory cgroups\.
 This allows AWS IoT Greengrass to set the memory limit for Lambda functions\.
-Without this, the Greengrass daemon is unable to run\.
+Cgroups are also required to run AWS IoT Greengrass in the default [containerization](lambda-group-config.md#lambda-containerization-considerations) mode\.

    1. Navigate to your `boot` directory\.